Types of Authorizations in Medical Billing

 If approval for a prescription medication is denied, the provider and patient may be given the option to appeal or select an alternative medication.

-Many insurance plans require that authorization be secured prior to, or within 14 calendar days of, the service being rendered.
+Many insurance plans require that medical insurance pre-authorization be secured prior to, or within 14 calendar days of the service being rendered.
 Beginning the process early is important as coverage will not happen without it.
-Prior authorizations can be time consuming and most physician practices prefer to rely on professional insurance preauthorization services to obtain them.
+As the insurance authorization process can be time consuming, most physician practices prefer to rely on professional insurance preauthorization services to obtain them.

 Unlike prior authorization, which is obtained before starting a treatment, Concurrent Authorization is needed during the treatment to ensure that continuing care is medically necessary and that the patient still qualifies for coverage under their insurance plan.
 It is typically used for services that are extended over a period of time, such as inpatient stays, long-term treatments, or certain types of therapies requiring multiple visits.